abhatta1234/abhatta1234.github.io/_pages/about.md

 ---

+# Aman Bhatta

-My name is Aman Bhatta and I am **Ph.D.
-Candidate** at the University of Notre Dame in the Computer Science and Engineering department.
-My doctoral advisor is [Dr. Kevin Bowyer](https://cvrl.nd.edu/) and I am a member of Computer Vision Research Laboratory ([CVRL](https://cvrl.nd.edu/)).
-Previously, I received a Bachelor's Degree with Honors in Mechanical Engineering from the University of Mississippi.
+I am a **Ph.D.
+Candidate** in Computer Science and Engineering at the University of Notre Dame, working under the guidance of [Dr. Kevin Bowyer](https://cvrl.nd.edu/) as a member of the Computer Vision Research Laboratory ([CVRL](https://cvrl.nd.edu/)).
+I hold a Bachelor's Degree with Honors in Mechanical Engineering from the University of Mississippi.

- My research focuses on developing new deep-learning-based **computer vision approaches** with a particular emphasis on face recognition and addressing accuracy differentials among demographic groups to promote fairness in AI systems.
- I have broad interests in research topics related to deep learning and computer vision, specifically long-range video understanding and generation using multi-modality by harnessing features from text, videos, and audios combined.
+My doctoral research mostly focused on advancing face recognition technology through multiple dimensions:
+- Identifying and mitigating sources of bias in facial recognition systems
+- Addressing weaknesses in training adaptation techniques from general vision to face recognition
+- Enhancing the efficiency of deep face neural networks for edge device deployment
+- Ensuring cancellability in face recognition systems using Deep CNNs
+- Improving confidence in 1-to-many identification search results

+Recently, I've expanded my research to explore text-vision alignment for various face-related tasks.
+My work has been published in prestigious venues including CVPR, WACV, FG, IJCB, T-BIOM, and TTS.

+During a summer internship at Comcast, I developed models for contextual emotion prediction in long-form video content.
+This project aimed to model emotional flow for potential ad-insertion point prediction, utilizing cross-attention architectures, video transformers, and multimodal text encodings with VLMs.
+I also incorporated audio processing techniques including 2D spectrogram extraction and raw audio processing with wav2vec2.

+I am actively seeking opportunities as a Research Scientist, Research Engineer, Machine Learning Engineer, Applied Scientist, or Data Scientist starting July 2025 or later.
+My long-term goal is to develop expertise in multimodal AI systems while balancing fundamental research with the practical skills needed to deploy scalable, efficient, and production-grade models that solve real-world problems.